rlwhitcomb/utilities/README.md

 - Add license with correct copyright date
 - .properties file with Author, maybe History line format, default program type option, default "create wrapper" option
 - GUI program, but with (possible) option to set most/all of the values from command line and just generate it
+- Add title and version to "version.properties"

 ### Paradigm for doing either command line or GUI (Pivot) depending on flags
 - Add to boilerplate options
 - Boilerplate program will use this code b/c we sometime want to just do command line, other times want the GUI
 - Word Finder can also use this option
+- Calc is now working with this design, although some features (like "help" and "version") are not well coordinated yet between console and GUI.
+- Could we dynamically switch back and forth? (certainly console -> GUI works, but the reverse is questionable).

 ### Cat
 - add help